German Embassy Tehran Closed: How Iranian Visa Applicants Apply via Yerevan in 2026

 Getting to Yerevan

-Iranian nationals can enter Armenia without a visa under the current bilateral agreement.
-A valid Iranian passport is sufficient.
-Confirm this remains true close to your travel date, as regional agreements can shift.
+Iranian nationals may be able to enter Armenia without a visa under current arrangements.
+A valid Iranian passport is required.
+Confirm the current entry rule close to your travel date, as regional agreements can shift.

 Yerevan is accessible by direct flight from Tehran Imam Khomeini Airport (IKA) to Zvartnots International Airport (EVN).
 Flight time is approximately 2 hours.
 Several flights operate weekly on Iran Air, Mahan Air, and Flyone Armenia.